HOW TO TURN KARL ELLER INTO AN OPPORTUNITY

 'cross the FLOOR, And sing a song about being POOR.
 Blow your harmonica, son.
 (Frank Zappa, "Trouble Every Day," 1968)

-Why was I humming this song?
+I was humming this song while cleaning toilets.
 It so happens I'm lately a "lousy jani-TOR" at a business college.
 The kids come dressed in suits for their business projects.
 They study how to make fortunes.
 I wish they'd be more careful where they throw their trash and how they poop -- but that's janitor talk.
-The college is named after Karl Eller, who bequeathed 10 million dollars on the University of Arizona for it.
+The college is named after Karl Eller, who bequeathed ten million dollars on the University of Arizona for it.

 On my first day at the job, I noticed the halls of Eller Business College were festooned with banners bearing slogans by Karl Eller himself.
 The slogans turned out to be chapters from his new book, and there are boxes of them all over the place.
 Some of the professors have put copies on their office shelves.